Life at The American Hotel

 She often gave her own shows.
 Once, Greg, a sound guy from the bar downstairs came into the cafe theatrically retching and gagging saying, “Ohhh, I’m gonna puke.
 I just saw Melissa in the hall.”

-Apparently Melissa had only a small towel wrapped around her and seeing Greg, decided it was time to bed over in front of him.
-It didn’t go over well.
+Apparently, Melissa had only a small towel wrapped around her and seeing Greg, decided it was time to bend over in front of him.

 Well, today Melissa had a full audience.
-Almost all the residents of The American Hotel were gathered on the fourth floor trying to get Stuart to shut the hell up.
+Almost all the residents of The American Hotel were gathered on the fourth floor trying to get Stuart to put his guitar down and shut the hell up.

 While we watched, Melissa stormed out of her apartment at the opposite end of the hall with her flaming orange hair flying behind her and stomped down the hall wearing a tank top and g-string underwear with her abundant backside displayed in all its glory.
 And in case we missed anything, all was revealed when she stopped at Stuart’s door, lifted her leg high and proceeded to viciously kick the door.